uni-cs-se/cs-plan-of-study/notebooks/berns_notebook.md

+# March 27, 2024
+Today we made some user stories for our plan of study maker.

 # March 25, 2024
 Today we discussed and demo'ed Docker.
 It was arguably the best discussion of Docker ever had.